Desserts from our travels…

 - 1 sheet (1/2 box) frozen puff pastry dough, thawed

 - 1/4 C walnuts, finely chopped

 - 1/2 tsp lemon peel, freshly grated

 - 2 or 3 Pippin or Granny Smith apples (approx 3 C chopped)

 - 1 T toasted plain dry bread crumbs

 - 2 T butter, melted

 Preheat oven to 400F.
 On a very lightly floured, plain weave kitchen towel, lay out puff pastry dough.
 Lightly flour top and gently roll out to a thin rectangle about 14″ x 17″, sealing any tears in the dough.
-Dough will be quite thin; do not over-handle.
-Set aside, keeping dough on towel.
+The dough will be quite thin; do not over-handle.
+Set aside, keeping the dough on the towel.
 Peel, core and chop apples into small chunks.
-Toss with sugar, walnuts, raisins, lemon peel and cinnamon.
+Toss with sugar, walnuts, raisins, lemon peel, and cinnamon.
 Lightly brush dough with 1/4 of the melted butter.
 Sprinkle with dry bread crumbs.
 Add apple mixture in the center of dough, leaving a 1-inch margin around the filling.